mattermost/docs/source/playbooks/playbook-permissions.rst

 **Member**

-In the context of Playbooks, members are users of Mattermost who belong to the team within which the run is active and who may have a vested interest in the run.
-Depending on the permissions granted, members can have the same privileges as Playbook Admins or restricted privileges.
-Members are also referred to as participants in a run.
+In the context of Playbooks, members are users of Mattermost who belong to a playbook or are a Playbook Admin.

 **Playbook Admin**